Kamenorite/playwright-dom-extractor/SMART-SELECTOR.md

 npm run semantic-demo
 ```

 This will run a test that demonstrates all the features of the smart selector system.

+## Related Documentation

+- [SEMANTIC-KEYS.md](SEMANTIC-KEYS.md): Learn about semantic key naming conventions and formats
+- [BEST-PRACTICES.md](BEST-PRACTICES.md): Best practices for testing with semantic selectors
+- [MCP-INTEGRATION.md](MCP-INTEGRATION.md): Using Cursor AI to enhance semantic key generation